The amount of data in the world is growing. We now have access to millions upon millions of resources online – which is both a blessing and a curse.

 Ever tried to find something through a website's search engine and got no results back?
 It's rough, isn't it?
 You're left either feebly trying different search terms until something comes up, or sifting through all the information on the site, hoping you'll stumble upon what you're looking for.

-can help.
+This is where semantic search can help.
 In this guide, you'll learn what it is, how it works, and what it means for your website.

 What is semantic search?

 In a nutshell, semantics is the study of what words mean, how they relate to each other, and where they appear.
-It goes deeper than that, but the important word to remember is
+It goes deeper than that, but the important word to remember is context.

 A non-semantic search is bound by the limits of keywords.
 When you enter a search term – red shoes, for example – it will bring up all the results that feature the keyword red shoes.
 It knows what you're searching for, but it's not smart enough to understand why you're searching for it.